 Closest Metro Station: Fourvière (Funiculars F2)

-Useful Tip: Jardin des Curiosités is down the street from the Fourvière Basilica.
-So, if you’re visiting one you can easily see the other!
+Helpful Tip: Jardin des Curiosités is down the street from the Fourvière Basilica.
+So, if you’re visiting one you can easily see the other.

 Address: 8 Place de l’Abbé Larue